ceejbot/no-more-unicorns/slides.md

 ---

-# [fit] diversity is a win
+# [fit] you're scared of
-# [fit] for you too
+# [fit] losing something.

-^ I know it looks like you're losing: I'm asking you to welcome your competition.
-But I keep hearing about a talent shortage.
+^ software going to eat the world; there are enough jobs.
+More competition for a subset of those jobs.

 ---

 # [fit] I need you to do something
 # [fit] that I can't do.

 ^ I fully expect to get grief for this talk.
 I know it's not you, but it's somebody near you.
 Somebody who might tip you off.
+Tech has a harassment problem.

 ---